cruzerngz/remote_file_service/report/main.typ

     )
 ) <protocol_table>

-// === Maybe invocation semantics
-// `DefaultProto` and `DefaultFaultyProto` fulfill the requirements for maybe invocation semantics.
-// As there is no acknowledgement of the receipt of a packet, the remote may or may not receive the packet.
-// The same issue arises when the remote sends a response back to the client.

-// === At-least-once invocation semantics
-// === At-most-once invocation semantics

-// report on the results of the experiments:
-// - at-most-once invocation semantics
-// - at-least-once invocation semantics
-//
-// what's expected:
-// at-least-once can lead to wrong results for non-idempotent operations
-// at-most-once work correctly for all operations
 = Experiments
 The experiments described below aim to determine the success and correctness of the protocols defined in @protocol_table.
 The primary goals are to:
 - Determine the success rate of each protocol (e.g. a value is returned from the remote after a request is sent)